lsbFlying/resy/README.md

 }
 ```

-* However, the nextState of the callback function
+* however, the nextState of the callback function
   of resy's setState is the latest data in the current synchronization phase,
   but it does not belong to the latest data after the final round of updates.
 ```tsx